riggsd/davies/README.rst

-Tsodilo
+Davies
 -------

-Tsodilo is a pure-Python package for manipulating cave survey data.
+Davies is a Python package for manipulating cave survey data.

 It is currently in a very, very early phase of development, and should be considered a "proof of concept" implementation.